najla23/najla23/README.md

 ---

 ## 💻 Current Projects
+- 🧬 Monte Carlo simulation of MHC-TCR interactions in a 2-dimensional plane to study the activation of T-cells.
+- ⚗️ Single molecule lifetime analysis.
 - 🔥 Polarizable force fields for water & ions
 - 🧪 MD simulations and free energy calculations

 ---